ibexa/documentation-developer/docs/guide/catalog/catalog.md

 Product availability defines whether a product is available in the catalog.

+When a product is available, it can have numerical stock defined.
+The stock can also be set to infinite (for example, in case of digital products).

 !!! note

-    A product having availability does not automatically mean that it is in stock a possible to be ordered.
+    Availability does not automatically mean that a product can be ordered.
     A product can be available, but have zero stock.

-When a product is available, it can have numerical stock defined.
-The stock can also be set to infinite (for example, in case of digital products).
+    A product can only be ordered when it either has positive stock, or stock set to infinite.